ethereum-optimism/asterisc/README.md

 Emulating a program on top of merkleized key-value backed memory is expensive.
 When bisecting a program trace, you only need to produce a commitment to a few intermediate states, not all of them.

-However, once an instruction is reached, you can proof the evaluation of the instruction in smaller steps, to simplify the memory access down to a single preimage access: it's better to have more execution steps than more proof complexity.

 Note that slow mode and fast mode ALUs can be implemented exactly the same, just with different u64/u256 implementations.
 The slow mode matches the smart-contract behavior 1:1 and is useful for building the access-list